 Invesco V.I.
-Global Real Estate Fund (the "Fund") is a series portfolio of AIM Variable Insurance Funds (Invesco Variable Insurance Funds) (the "Trust").
+EQV International Equity Fund (the "Fund") is a series portfolio of AIM Variable Insurance Funds (Invesco Variable Insurance Funds) (the "Trust").
 The Trust is a Delaware statutory trust registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end series management investment company.
 Information presented in these financial statements pertains only to the Fund.
 Matters affecting the Fund or each class will be voted on exclusively by the shareholders of the Fund or each class.
 Current Securities and Exchange Commission ("SEC") guidance, however, requires participating insurance companies offering separate accounts to vote shares proportionally in accordance with the instructions of the contract owners whose investments are funded by shares of each Fund or class.

-The Fund's investment objective is total return through growth of capital and current income.
+The Fund's investment objective is long-term growth of capital.